wordofwarning/wordofwarning.org/current/2015-domestic/daytime/index.md

 **Doris La Trine | *Flushed***
-Doris La Trine and her beloved toilet Len get Flushed.
-Doris and Len have been together for what seems like forever and the time has come for Doris to open the bathroom door and go alone.
-This visual and physical performance juxtaposes comedy and tragedy as one piece.
+Doris La Trine & her beloved toilet, Len, perform *Flushed*.
+Doris has finally come out the (water) closet, and is trying to say good-bye to Len.
+Flushed is a feminist visual and physical tragi-comedy.
 *Flushed* is an occasional performance intervention.

-Doris La Trine is performed by Liselle Terret.
-As Doris La Trine, she creates and  has performed feminist low art at venues including BAC, Duckie, Assembly Rooms, and Soho Review Ba.
-She has also performed with Annie Sprinkle (The Chelsea Theatre 2008) as Annie’s dutiful nurse.
-A lecturer of many years standing, between 2008 to 2010 she co-curated a series of low art queer feminist events in partnership with the Roundhouse, London, and has published articles in a variety of publications.
+Doris La Trine is performed by Liselle Terret a Senior Lecturer at Coventry University.
+She performs queer feminist crip comedic low performance art & is co-course leader for a new Diploma in Performance-Making for learning disabled adults with Access All Areas at the Royal Central School of Speech & Drama.
+She has performed with Annie Sprinkle at The Chelsea Theatre, London.

 [lipsickqueerfeministneoburlesque](http://www.lipsickqueerfeministneoburlesque.wordpress.com)

 ![Doris La Trine](doris_la_trine.jpg)